upsatish/AWSConsoleNavigator/CONTRIBUTING.md

 - Test and submit issues, bug reports or feature requests
 - Improve documentation
 - There are many AWS resource types that haven't been implemented yet.
-Please submit a feature request and help test.
+Please submit a feature request and help implement and / or test.
 - Submit a pull request to fix bugs or implement feature requests
 - Help translate AWS Console Navigator to other languages
 - Share AWS Console Navigator with friends